Journeys

 You do not want to be unmarried, single, sad, and forgotten.
 Loneliness and alienation increases the chance of heart attacks, strokes of genius and arterial vestiges of debilitating forms of social upheaval and instability in a well-mannered informer-driven paranoid society.

-Extreme pressure is on girls to get a husband.
+Extreme pressure is on females to get a husband.

 Hi.
 My name is Li.
 I am almost 14.
 I speak excellent English.
 I finished nine years of school in my village.
 I learned what I really needed to know on the street of life.
 What I really needed to know to survive.
 What I really needed to know to make money.
 What I really needed to sustain my curiosity and sense of humor.
 I use really a lot.